Every thumbnail should have an image, huh? Let's add it!

 In particular, it creates responsive versions of each image and proper sourceSet

 to serve the best image based on the screen resolution.
+It will also create a webp

 It also creates a blurred low resolution version to load when the image is outside of the viewport.
 This technique il called "lazy loading": when the image enters the viewport, as the user scrolls down the page, the image is loaded and the low-res version is replaced by the real one.
 In this way, we don't load at all images which are not needed.
+React Bricks will use the native lazy load of the browser if available, otherwise it will use it's own lazy load mechanism.

 The maxWidth